taqqisarra/CSCE155-C-Lab05/readme.md

 types of tests are *unit tests* and the most common "unit" is a function.
 You may have already "tested" your functions by running the project and viewing the resulting images.
-However, for your final activity, you will write more automatable unit tests to test your functions more rigorously.
+However, for your final activity, you will write more automated unit tests to test your functions more rigorously.

 Some starter unit testing code has already been provided in